kboghe/NordVPN-switcher/README.md

 # The building blocks

-* The main building blocks of NordVPN-switcher consists of three main functions:
+* In essence, you'll just use the following three functions:

 **1. Setting up your NordVPN settings**
 - save: if you want to save these settings for later